Community and Court Interpreters of Ohio Bylaws

 A majority will constitute consensus of the Board of Officers.

-A quorum for any Board of Officers meeting shall be the Board minus two (2) Officers.
+A quorum for any Board of Officers meeting shall be a majority of the Board.
 If a quorum is not present at any meeting, then the meeting shall be adjourned, and the Officers of the Board will be notified of the revised meeting time, date and place.

 An Officer of the Board may resign upon written notice given to the President effective as of the date specified therein.